romen2232/sunsetrise/README.md

 # SunsetRise Calendar

 Turn sunlight into schedule.
-Generate Golden/Blue hour windows for a location and get them into Google Calendar.
+Generate Golden/Blue hour windows for a location and import them into your calendar.

 ## ✨ Features

 - Accurate daily windows using sunrise/sunset and civil twilight
 - Two helpful slots per day: Morning (Blue → Golden) and Evening (Golden → Blue)
-- ICS (default) and CSV export for quick Google Calendar import (no OAuth required)
+- ICS (default) and CSV export for quick calendar import (no OAuth required)
 - Export only.
 No OAuth, no tokens, no external services
 - Timezone auto-detected from coordinates (DST-safe)